-Keeping Children Safe in Education, 2021 states that governing bodies and proprietors should ensure that those staff who work directly with children should 'ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities' to safeguard and promote the welfare of children.
+Keeping Children Safe in Education, 2024 states that governing bodies and proprietors should ensure that those staff who work directly with children should 'ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities' to safeguard and promote the welfare of children.

-Part 5 of KCSIE 2021 provides guidance on how we respond to child on child sexual violence and sexual harassment.
+Part 5 of KCSIE 2024 provides guidance on how we respond to child on child sexual violence and sexual harassment.
 It explains what schools should do immediately after such a report (See Appendix)

-While it is recommended that Peer on Peer abuse is an integral part of the School Safeguarding Protection Policy, due to the sensitive nature and specific issues involved with peer on peer abuse we have completed this separate policy.
+While it is recommended that Child on Child abuse is an integral part of the School Safeguarding Protection Policy, due to the sensitive nature and specific issues involved with child on child abuse we have completed this separate policy.